glide-browser/glide/src/glide/docs/config.md

 Glide supports configuration through a [TypeScript](#config-evaluation) file.

-You can setup the config file with `:config_init home`, which will create a config file at `path:~/.config/glide/glide.ts` and some boilerplate files so that the TypeScript LSP will work.
+You can set up the config file with `:config_init home`, which will create a config file at `path:~/.config/glide/glide.ts` and some boilerplate files so that the TypeScript LSP will work.

 Then you can run `:config_reload` and `:config_edit` to open the config file in your default editor.